 List Price: $16.95

-BENITA EISLER is a native New Yorker and was educated at Smith and Harvard.
+A native New Yorker, Benita Eisler was educated at Smith and Harvard.
 She has worked as an art editor, reporter, on-camera correspondent, and producer of arts programming for pubic television.
-Her interest in the varieties of artistic expression is reflected in her teaching and writing: She has taught the nineteenth- and twentieth-century novel at Princeton and is the author of biographies of Georgia O’Keeffe and Alfred Stieglitz; Lord Byron, and Frédéric Chopin.
+Her interest in the varieties of artistic expression is reflected in her teaching and writing: She has taught the nineteenth- and twentiethcentury novel at Princeton and is the author of biographies of Georgia O'Keeffe and Alfred Stieglitz; Lord Byron, and Frédéric Chopin.
 She lives in Manhattan.